jarrais/lca-extensions-hiv-sti-tutorial/README.md

 To reproduce the workflow in R:

 1. clone or download this repository;
-2. open R with the repository root as the working directory;
+2. open the `lca-extensions-hiv-sti-tutorial.Rproj` file in RStudio to ensure that the repository root is set as the working directory;
 3. run the package-loading script in `Rcode/`;
 4. run the LCA script in `Rcode/`;
 5. run the LCA-with-covariates script in `Rcode/`; and
 6. run the Bayesian LCA script in `Rcode/` when reproducing the Bayesian analysis.

+The `lca-extensions-hiv-sti-tutorial.Rproj` file should be opened before running any of the scripts.
+This ensures that relative paths are resolved from the repository root and that the scripts can locate the simulated datasets stored in `Simulated-data/`.

-The analytical scripts are configured for the appropriate datasets stored in `Simulated-data/`.
-Package availability, package versions, random starting values, and simulation settings may affect numerical results.
+The analytical scripts are configured to use the appropriate datasets from `Simulated-data/`.
+Package availability, package versions, random starting values, and MCMC settings may affect numerical results.
 ### Mplus

 To reproduce the Mplus analyses using simulated data, open the appropriate `.inp` file under `Mplus/Simulated data/Table 4`, `Table 5`, or `Table 6` and confirm that its data-file path points to the corresponding dataset stored in `Simulated-data/`.